 All new employees receive training and testing and must be certified on relevant policies and our company’s ethical operating standards.
 And although many of our employees who market and sell our medicines and vaccines have advanced scientific or medical degrees and backgrounds, all of our sales representatives must complete general sales and product training.
 Training is specific to the country where an employee is based, and covers the scope of the employee’s responsibilities in ensuring compliance with applicable laws and regulations.

-Sales representatives in the U.S. are required to understand, among other things, their responsibilities under the Anti-Kickback Statute, the U.S. Prescription Drug Marketing Act, and all applicable FDA promotional regulations.
-Sales representatives are trained on anti-bribery and anticorruption laws such as the U.S. Foreign Corrupt Practices Act (FCPA) and the U.K. Bribery Act.
+Sales representatives are trained on anti-bribery and anticorruption laws such as the U.S. Foreign Corrupt Practices Act and the U.K. Bribery Act.
+Sales representatives in the U.S. are also required to understand, among other things, their responsibilities under the Anti-Kickback Statute, the U.S. Prescription Drug Marketing Act, and all applicable FDA promotional regulations.

 After this initial training, we require periodic training aimed at recertifying employees on relevant policies and practices in accordance with local and functional requirements.
 In addition to mandatory training on our Code of Conduct, employees receive training on other levels of business practice and compliance, according to their roles and responsibilities.
 We evaluate and update the content for all marketing and sales training periodically to ensure that it remains relevant and current.